Dhanush123/Facebook-Wall-Personality-Insights/README.md

 The above link should work fine on most, if not all, modern browsers.
 It has been tested on Google Chrome Version 47.0.2526.111 m with Windows 7 (64 bit) as well as Google Chrome Version 47.0.2526.106 (64-bit) on OS X El Capitan.
 Instructions on how to navigate the live demo are written on that website itself.

+You can view a voiceover of the live demo in action at https://youtu.be/Oq3497MMdd0 or through the demovideo.mp4 file in the root directory of this repository.